education.vic.gov.au

 Occupational violence is generally defined as any incident where a person is physically attacked or threatened in the workplace.
 Occupational violence can include the physical acts of pushing, hitting, slapping or grabbing of clothing.

-All harassment and bullying should be treated in the same manner by schools, whether the harassment or bullying is prohibited by law or not.
+All harassment and bullying must be treated in the same manner by schools, whether the harassment or bullying is prohibited by law or not.
 Some incidents of bullying and harassment may be illegal under criminal law.
 If so, students have the right to involve the police.

 How does harassment and bullying occur?